 Principal investigator: Benjamin Straube

-Medical student: Rasmus Schülke
+Rasmus Schülke (alumni)

-Student assistant: Alexei Sirbu
+Alexei Sirbu (alumni)

 Publications

-Straube, B., van Kemenade, B.M., Kircher, T. & Schülke, R. (accepted).
+Straube, B., van Kemenade, B.M., Kircher, T. & Schülke, R. (2020).
 Transcranial Direct Current Stimulation Improves Action-Outcome Monitoring in Schizophrenia Spectrum Disorder.
 Brain Communications https://academic.oup.com/braincomms/advance-article/doi/10.1093/braincomms/fcaa151/5907908

 Schülke, R., & Straube, B. (2019).
 Transcranial direct current stimulation improves semantic speech-gesture matching in patients with schizophrenia spectrum disorder.
 Schizophrenia Bulletin 6.944